NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/WEUQ/ShearBuilding9.rst

    :align: center
    :figclass: align-center

-3. Next select the **SIM** tab from the input panel.
+3. Next select the **SIM** panel from the input panel.
 This will default in the MDOF model generator.
 We will use this generator (the NOTE below contains instruction on how to use the OpenSees scipt instead).
 In the building information panel, the number of stories should show **9** and the story heights **160**.
 In the building Information box specify **w** for the floor weights and **k** for story stiffness (in both x and y directions).

 .. figure:: figures/9story-SIM1.png